ycrc/ycrc.github.io/docs/data/ycga-data.md

 Data associated with YCGA projects and sequencers are located on the YCGA storage system, accessible at `/gpfs/ycga/sequencers` on [McCleary](/clusters/mccleary).

+## YCGA Access Retention Policy

+The McCleary high-performance computing system has specific resources that are dedicated to YCGA users.
+This includes a slurm partition (‘ycga’) and a large parallel storage system (/gpfs/ycga).
+The following policy guidelines govern the use of these resources on McCleary for data storage and analysis.

+### Yale University Faculty User
+1. All Yale PIs using YCGA for library preparation and/or sequencing will have an additional 5 TB storage area called ‘work’ for data storage.
+This is in addition to the 5 TB storage area called ‘project’ that all McCleary groups receive.
+2. Currently, neither work or project storage is backed up.
+Users are responsible for protecting their own data.
+3. All Fastq files are available on the /gpfs/ycga storage system for one year.
+After that, the files are available in an archive that allows self-service retrieval, as described in the link above.
+Issues or questions about archived data can be addressed to ycga@yale.edu.
+4. Users processing sequence data on McCleary should be careful to submit their jobs to the ‘ycga’ partition.
+Jobs submitted to other partitions may incur additional charges.
+5. Members of Yale PI labs using YCGA for library preparation and/or sequencing may apply for accounts on McCleary with PI’s approval.
+6. Each Yale PI lab will have a dedicated secure directory to store their data, and permission to lab members will be granted with the authorization of the respective PI.
+Furthermore, such approval will be terminated upon request from the PI or termination of Yale Net ID.
+7. Lab members moving to a new university will get access to HPC resources for an additional six months only upon permission from Yale PI.
+If Yale NetID is no longer accessible, former Yale members who were YCGA users should request a Sponsored Identity NetID from their business office.
+Sponsored Identity NetIDs will be valid for six months.
+Such users will also need to request VPN access.
+8. A PI moving to a new university to establish their lab will have access to their data for one year from the termination of their Yale position.
+During this time, the PI or one lab member from the new lab will be provided access to the HPC system.
+Request for Guest NetID should be made to their business office.
+Guest NetID will be valid for one year.
+9. Any new Yale faculty member will be given access to McCleary once they start using YCGA services.
+10. Users not utilizing the YCGA services will not be provided access to McCleary high- performance computing system.

+### External Collaborators
+1. Access to McCleary can be granted to collaborating labs, with the authorization of the respective Yale PI.
+A maximum of one account per collaborating lab will be granted.
+Furthermore, such approval will be terminated upon request from the PI.
+Request for a Sponsored Identity NetID should be made to the Yale PI’s business office.
+Guest NetID will be valid for one year.
+The expectation is that the collaborator, with PI consent, will download data from the McCleary HPC system to their own internal system for data analysis.

+### Non-Yale Users
+ Users not affiliated with Yale University will not be provided access to McCleary high- performance computing system.

 ## YCGA Data Retention Policy